brainhack-school2022/sutterlin_project/README.md

 ## Statistical model

+* The SVC model was performed with a linear kernel
 * A nifti masker was used to project the 3 dimmensional contrast maps to 1 dimension with the argument `(mask_strategy = 'whole-brain-template', standardize = True)`
 * Then a SVC was applied using on a K-fold cross-validation with the following parameters : `GroupShuffleSplit(n_splits = 5, test_size = 0.3, random_state = 33)`
 * The final model was fitted all the training set and was then tested on a subset of data for that the model had never 'seen'.
 The final model accuracy = **0.60970874**

 * A Matrix confusion is presented to illustrate the model'performance